ernohanninen/SIMPLIcity/README.md

 python3 transfer_learning.py
 ```

+### Linear regression
+To evaluate the model performance of LMX1A_TH-model linear regression was used between manual and SIMPLIcity counts.

+The linear regression script and the counts between SIMPLIcity and manual can be found from [StatisticalTests folder](https://github.com/ernohanninen/SIMPLIcity/tree/master/StatisticalTests)

+The script was executed in Rstudio.

 ## Creating docker images
 The dependencies of SIMPLIcity's image analysis pipeline are managed in three different docker images, two of these created in the project.
 The one, that wasn't created is Ubuntu image, which contains Linux operating system.
 Two separate docker images for R and Python dependencies was created, using following workflow: